 2016 Human Rights Defenders Award: ECAP

-GHRC is proud to announce that this year’s Alice Zachmann Human Rights Award will be presented to the Community Studies and Psychosocial Action Team.
-This year’s ceremony will take place on November 1 at First Congregational United Church of Christ in Washington D.C., located at 945 G St. NW, 20001, with doors opening at 6.30.
+The 2016 Award was presented to the Community Studies and Psychosocial Action Team.
+The ceremony took place on November 1st, 2016 at First Congregational United Church of Christ in Washington D.C..

 Based on this experience, ECAP believes that survivors and their families must be supported during both the investigative period and throughout the documentation phase of violent actions.
 In addition, victims should be provided with the resources necessary to help them interpret the consequences and impact of violence and all its manifestations.
 ECAP’s work strives to reduce the impact of past, present, and future violence by advocating for justice, historic memory, and dignity.